cikareto/100-days-of-code/log.md

 **Thoughts:**
 - Flutter look so fun.
 I should try something like this next time.
 - I need to improve my logic a lot.
 Still get stucked on [this problem](https://leetcode.com/problems/add-two-numbers/submissions/)

+### Day 2: June 18, Tuesday, 2019

+**Today's Progress:**
+- Read the artical about [MicroFrontend](https://micro-frontends.org/)
+- Solved coding problems on [LeetCode](https://leetcode.com/problemset/all/)

+**Thoughts:** I have to find some artical or interesting technology to present on the team workshop this friday.
+I think I will go with Microfrontend, so I try to understand thier definition and tmr I will go through with the code!